A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Proof of the slicing theorem.

 At this very end for any $l\in \N$, we reach a final height range $H^{t(l)}_{l}$ for some $t(l)\in \mathbb{N}$, so that the minimum of the $m_{l}$ profile is some height $p(l)$ so that $p(l)> \frac{1}{H_{l}^{t(l)}}e^{H_{l}^{t(l)}}$ in which case $p(l)\in [\frac{j-1}{H_{l}^{t(l)}}e^{H_{l}^{t(l)}},\frac{j}{H_{l}^{t(l)}}e^{H_{l}^{t(l)}}]$, for some $j\geq 2$(If we were to hit the $j=1$ range here, then by definition we would reach a lower height range than $H^{t(1)}_{1}$).

 Thus, the total number of points in this height range is at least

-Again looking at the structure of \cref{eq:equation2}, we see that the analogous expression here would also only involve changes by some additive term in the coefficient of the $\log(H_{l}^{t_{l}})$ terms, and so as $H_{l}^{t(l)}\to \infty$, the mass dimension still approaches $1+\alpha +\psi/2$.
+From the construction, it is apparent that the function $l \mapsto H_{l}^{t(l)}$ is strictly increasing.
+Looking at the structure of \cref{eq:equation2}, we see that the analogous expression here would also only involve changes by some additive term in the coefficient of the $\log(H_{l}^{t_{l}})$ terms, and so as $H_{l}^{t(l)}\to \infty$, the mass dimension still approaches $1+\alpha +\psi/2$.

 It is clear that in the worst case, even if we were always reduced to this lowest height range for each $l$, since the minimum height profiles $h_{l}\to \infty$ as $l\to \infty$, we always get an increasing sequence of squares $B_{n_{l}}$ with $n_{l}\to \infty$, and by considering its intersections with the cone ensure that $E$ has an exceptionally high dimension.
 For every $l$ we get the required height profile at which the mass dimension is close to $(\text{max}(1,\text{dim}(E))+\psi/2)$ and thus we can choose a subsequence from these profiles for each $l$ value, and conclude that the dimension is exactly $(\text{max}(1,\text{dim}(E))+\psi/2)$.\footnote{We will eventually always find a sub-sequence along which the dimension becomes exceptionally large.} Thus we constructed the set $E'\subset E$ whose mass dimension is greater than the mass dimension of $E$ itself, which is the required contradiction. \end{proof}